 The modern Braemar Gathering, attended by the Queen, Prince Charles and other members of the Royal Family includes piping and Highland dancing competitions, heavy sports, various sprints and hill races, a "long leap", a tug-of-war and a children's sack race.

-Special Note: This is just a one day event and very popular because of the presence of the royals.
+Note: This is just a one day event and very popular because of the presence of the royals.
 Tickets go on sale almost a year ahead of time, in November for September the following year.
 If you are thinking of going, visit the website to book your tickets well in advance.
+In August 2018, tickets were still available for the September games so it is always worth having a go.

 - Pitlochry Highland Games